cyrilghl/cameleon/README.md

 Hi !
 Here his my first project in Java.
 It's a game, and the objective is simple : conquer all the map.
-They are two players : you and the AI player or you and one of your friend (Look the settings in the main menu!)
+They are two players : you and the opposite AI player or you and one of your friend (Look at the settings in the main menu!)
 Therefore, two moves are possible :
  - You can duplicate yourself within a radius of 1 square.
  - Or you can jump within a radius of 2 squares.